andreiilie1/RobustCheck/docs/source/RobustnessCheck.rst

 RobustnessCheck
 ===============

+.. automodule::robustcheck.RobustnessCheck
-.. autoclass:: robustcheck.RobustnessCheck.RobustnessCheck
+.. autoclass:: RobustnessCheck
    :members:

 This is the main class to <stuff>

 Use the method below to run it:

-   .. automethod:: run_robustness_check
+.. autofunction:: RobustnessCheck.run_robustness_check